-Panel D depicts the case ruled out by our theorems.
+Panel C depicts the converse case.
+Now the direct response is a reduction in aggregate savings.
+As a result, the figure shows that the long-run and output per capita will decline.
+Hence, if we think of Panel A as corresponding to the benchmark neoclassical growth model, Panel C represents the case where behavioural preferences reverse the direction of the direct response, and thus lead to the complete opposite of the neoclassical long-run comparative statics.
+Finally, Panel D depicts the case ruled out by our theorems.
 The configuration in this last panel illustrates that, in principle, there is nothing automatic about our results (in fact, this is particularly the case once we are in the case with more than a single aggregate).
 Nevertheless, we will show that this configuration cannot arise when there are no downward jumps in the market correspondence, which can be guaranteed under fairly weak assumptions in the one-sector model.

-To build intuition for our results, let us first revisit the standard Bewley-Aiyagari model with fully-rational heterogeneous agents.
+To build intuition for our results, let us first revisit the standard Bewley-Aiyagari model with fully rational heterogeneous agents.
 In such an economy, the equilibrium adjustment following the direct response involves random/stochastic changes in the distribution of assets, as well as prices and the aggregate capital stock as the economy settles into a new steady-state equilibrium.
-Even with fully-rational agents, this adjustment is complex: because of income effects, some households may change their savings in the opposite direction of the aggregate change as their income and the prices they face evolve.
-With behavioral preferences or biases, it is potentially even more so, since we have to take into account not just the conventional income effects and price changes, but also any systematic mistakes in optimization or expectations, more complex intertemporal trade-offs and issues related to dynamic inconsistency.
+Even with fully rational agents, this adjustment is complex: because of income effects, some households may change their savings in the opposite direction of the aggregate change as their income and the prices they face evolve.
+With behavioural preferences or biases, it is potentially even more so, since we have to take into account not just the conventional income effects and price changes, but also any systematic mistakes in optimization or expectations, more complex intertemporal trade-offs and issues related to dynamic inconsistency.
 Nonetheless, our main theorems show that, even in such settings and exactly at the same level of generality as in the baseline Bewley-Aiyagari economy, we can establish qualitative long-run comparative statics.
-Our analysis also establishes that although fairly general results about aggregate changes can be derived, there is a type of "indeterminacy" at the individual level - nothing much can be said about how individuals will behave and which individuals will go in the opposite direction of the aggregate economy.
+Our analysis also establishes that although fairly general results about aggregate changes can be derived, there is a type of "indeterminacy" at the individual level-nothing much can be said about how individuals will behave and which individuals will go in the opposite direction of the aggregate economy.
 This observation further clarifies that our results are not a consequence of some (implicit) monotonicity assumption that ensures all households move in the same direction.
 On the contrary, our results are about aggregate outcomes, without any knowledge or implications on how any given household will adjust.

 We can now present the intuition for these results at two complementary levels.
-The first is economic in nature and it is related to an idea that already appears in Becker (1962) that "aggregation" disciplines economic behavior.
-Though we cannot say anything about individual behavior, we can determine the behavior of market-level variables (that is, aggregates such as the capital stock and income per capita).
+The first is economic in nature and it is related to an idea that already appears in Becker (1962) that "aggregation" disciplines economic behaviour.
+Though we cannot say anything about individual behaviour, we can determine the behaviour of market-level variables (i.e. aggregates such as the capital stock and income per capita).
 This is because even if many households respond in the opposite direction of the direct response, in equilibrium enough households have to move in the same direction as the direct response.